revilowaldow/BITC/Sessions/2025/07 13 - Session 48.md

 Level 7

-Close to the festival of the second founding
+Close to the festival of [[The Second Founding]]

 Naomi - administrator of silver company in aegan empire

-Silver Company HQ is in Aegan
+Silver Company HQ is in Aegan Empire, run by council